 We conduct business globally and, as a result, file consolidated income tax returns in the United States federal jurisdiction and in many state and foreign jurisdictions.
-We are no longer subject to state and local, or non-U.S. income tax examinations for years prior to 2003.
-We are no longer subject to U.S. federal income tax examination for years prior to 2017.
+We are no longer subject to state and local, or non-U.S. income tax examinations for years prior to 2004.
+We are no longer subject to U.S. federal income tax examination for years prior to 2018.

-During the years ended April 30, 2021, 2020, and 2019 we recorded research and development state tax credits against payroll taxes of approximately \$555,000 and \$427,000, and \$488,000 respectively, which reduced general and administrative expenses by the same amounts.
+During the years ended April 30, 2023, 2022 and 2021 we recorded research and development state tax credits against payroll taxes of approximately \$470,000, \$561,000 and \$555,000, respectively, which reduced general and administrative expenses by the same amount.

-(6) Shareholders' Equity
+(7) Shareholders' Equity